drgx/react-thanos-snap/readme.md

 - The Amazing infinity gauntlet logo image for this repo is owned by [Jamie Ferrato](https://dribbble.com/shots/4595136-Infinity-Gauntlet).
 I own no rights to the image.

-# License

-MIT

 # Contributing

-I ❤️ to have your helping hand on react-thanos-snap project!
+I ❤️ to have your helping on react-thanos-snap project!
 Feel free to PR's, add issues or give feedback!
 Enjoy your mighty power 😎

+# License

+MIT